 If you’re bilingual or proficient in English or some other language, you could work as a translator.
 Many translating jobs are done remotely and also on a

 According to the Bureau of Labour Statistics, the median income for a translator is about $44K per year.
 If you work for the government, it could be even higher.

 Health insurers and other health management companies such as Aetna, United Health Group and Humana hire registered nurses remotely to perform duties such as case management, patient education and treatment authorization.
 Check out Indeed.com for telephone nurse jobs.

 Tips on finding and choosing telecommuting and remote jobs more easily

-There are so many other jobs which you can do remotely just however there are also some pretty scammy “work from home jobs” that just don’t pay a livable wage – remember envelope stuffers?
+There are so many other jobs that you can do remotely.
+However, there are also some pretty scammy “work-from-home jobs” that just don’t pay a livable wage – remember envelope stuffers?
 They would get paid pennies for stuffing hundreds of envelopes?

-Always use reputable job sites for your searches or go directly to a companies website and search for the jobs they offer remotely if any.
-Check Glassdoor to get feedback about companies work environment from other current and past employees.
+Always use reputable job sites for your searches, or go directly to a company’s website and search for the jobs they offer remotely, if any.
+Check Glassdoor to get feedback about the company’s work environment from other current and past employees.

-Lastly, if you don’t have time to sift through all the job posting sites and just want to see jobs you can do remotely aggregated in one place than you should try FlexJobs.
-It does cost $50 per year but it’s worth it if you value your time.
-All the jobs are added manually so you won’t see any scammy jobs on their site.
+Lastly, if you don’t have time to sift through all the job posting sites and just want to see jobs you can do remotely aggregated in one place, then you should try FlexJobs.
+It does cost $50 per year, but it’s worth it if you value your time.
+All the jobs are added manually, so you won’t see any scammy jobs on their site.
 Just the quality jobs.